michelmbem/AddyScript/docs/extapi.md

 it can mean adding a primitive type to the scripting engine.
 It can also mean adding a new object type to the scripting engine.
 Defining a new primitive type requires much more effort than creating a new object class.
-In all cases, you will need to create an instance of the _AddyScript.Runtime.OOP.Class_ meta-class and add it to the AddyScript._Runtime.Class.OOP.Class.Predefined_ collection.
+In all cases, you will need to create an instance of the _AddyScript.Runtime.OOP.Class_ metaclass and add it to the AddyScript._Runtime.Class.OOP.Class.Predefined_ collection.

 ### Object classes

 For a new object class, you will make it reference _AddyScript.Runtime.OOP.Class.Object_ directly or indirectly as its base class.
 The metaclass has a constructor that allows you to specify the parent class.
 Afterward, you will only need to provide member definitions to the new class.
 All members can be defined manually.
 For methods, this means creating their AST from scratch.
-But there is a shortcut which consists in creating an _InnerFunction_ which will not be added to the _InnerFunction.Globals_ collection but will instead be converted to _AddyScript.Runtime.OOP.ClassMethod_ using one of the _ToInstanceMethod_ or _ToStaticMethod_ methods of the _InnerFunction_ class.
+But there is a shortcut that consists in creating an _InnerFunction_ which will not be added to the _InnerFunction.Globals_ collection but will instead be converted to _AddyScript.Runtime.OOP.ClassMethod_ using one of the _ToInstanceMethod_ or _ToStaticMethod_ methods of the _InnerFunction_ class.

 Example: